 Refer to my Past Projects for a better idea of some of my previous work.

 Around 2002 I dropped out of school in grade 11 to pursue a life of self-centered content creation, particularly my writing and modding, and never looked back.
-I gave my all to my pursuit for bringing my dreams to life.
+I gave my all to pursue bringing my dreams to life.
 By 2000 I had already produced a total conversion for Brood War although, much like the vast majority of my content, I spoke very little about it to the public.
 I never once intended to enter the industry or make money off my work.
 I knew I would never be in a position to do so in a manner I could respect, even though many of my peers have since entered or even left the industry.

 I have extensive history nestled in the heart of Starcraft: Brood War's modding scene since I first joined the public scene in around 2001, though I would be lying if I said the majority of it was positive.
 I'm terrible at socializing and often times my critical viewpoints about the industry clashed with the casual forumers of various sites.
 During Warcraft 3's early years I entered the juvenile pitfall that was the seeking of hype and attention for my projects, and lost myself in the labyrinth that was being drawn more to fame and glory than actual work.
 This did little to soften the repeated deaths of projects due to my learning disabilities and, though I tried my hardest to steer my young self from certain hopelessness, the bloody events of 2006 forced me out of my home and literally killed off all traces of my childhood.
 I stopped many things I was trying to do at that point, such as music composition, never to attempt them again.

 I tried to scrape together a future from the ruins of my golden era, but couldn't find stable footing in custom content until 2009 where a variety of projects, including Armageddon Onslaught, ITASUS, Loladins of Legend: 2042, and the Captain Planet's Grand Adventure RPG reached varying stages of completion, with the former two seeing releases.
 With AO's completion I waved good-bye to Brood War, who I had devoted much of my life to and had surely been a pivotal element of my living at all, and tried to push forward into the future.
 The major projects in 2009 lead to the formation of a unified game design perspective drawing upon all of my various projects in the past, which became known as the GEC - Gameplay Elements Concept.
 Through the GEC and my study of Brood War professional gameplay I began to understand a lot more about my own work and why it wasn't as fulfilling as I had desired.
 By then, though, my time as a content producer was quickly running out, and I desparately flailed around various games and ideas trying to find something that I felt comfortable with.
 It never happened.
+Truthfully, modding was a mistake and I regret getting into it.

 I no longer follow any modding scenes.